 This scenario provides basic configuration with no custom features.
 However, you can add advanced configuration options to this basic overcloud and customize it to your specifications using the instructions in the Advanced Overcloud Customization guide.

 Mixing pre-provisioned nodes with director-provisioned nodes in an overcloud is not supported.

 - A set of bare metal machines for your nodes.
 The number of nodes required depends on the type of overcloud you intend to create (see Section 3.1, “Planning Node Deployment Roles” for information on overcloud roles).
 These machines also must comply with the requirements set for each node type.
 For these requirements, see Section 2.4, “Overcloud Requirements”.
-These nodes require Red Hat Enterprise Linux 7.5 or later installed as the host operating system.
-Red Hat recommends using the latest version available.
+These nodes require a Red Hat Enterprise Linux 7.3 operating system.

 - One network connection for managing the pre-provisioned nodes.
 This scenario requires uninterrupted SSH access to the nodes for orchestration agent configuration.

 One network connection for the Control Plane network.
 There are two main scenarios for this network: